-- To provide the knowledge and information to which all pupils are entitled; - To raise pupils' self-esteem and confidence, especially in their relationships with others; - To help pupils develop resilience to stick to goals and achieve them, and recover from challenges and obstacles; - To help pupils to develop their communication and assertiveness skills and to make the most of their abilities; - To develop pupils' understanding of the importance of a healthier safer lifestyle; - To provide a description of how RSE is delivered, monitored and evaluated in the school; - To help pupils learn to respect and care for their bodies. - To help pupils, parents and carers learn how to gain access to information and support. - To help pupils understand the importance of respecting others - To help pupils realise that they need to be responsible for their own actions - We will take all reasonable measures to ensure any risk of harm to children's welfare is minimised inside and outside of the school environment. - Take all appropriate actions to address concerns about the welfare of a child, working to local policies and procedures in full working partnership with agencies. - Ensure robust child protection arrangements are in place and embedded in the daily life and practice of the school. - · Promote pupil health and safety. - Promote safe practice, and challenge unsafe practice. - Ensure that procedures are in place to deal with allegations of abuse against teachers and other staff including volunteers, supply staff and contractors.
-KCSiE Part Four has two sections, the second section addresses low-level concerns.
-KCSiE 2022 has added paragraphs 433 to 335 to provide information and clarity on the process for sharing low-level concerns.
+- To provide the knowledge and information to which all pupils are entitled; - To raise pupils' self-esteem and confidence, especially in their relationships with others; - To help pupils develop resilience to stick to goals and achieve them, and recover from challenges and obstacles; - To help pupils to develop their communication and assertiveness skills and to make the most of their abilities: - To develop pupils' understanding of the importance of a healthier safer lifestyle; - To provide a description of how RSE is delivered, monitored and evaluated in the school; - To help pupils learn to respect and care for their bodies. - To help pupils, parents and carers learn how to gain access to information and support. - To help pupils understand the importance of respecting others - To help pupils realise that they need to be responsible for their own actions - We will take all reasonable measures to ensure any risk of harm to children's welfare is minimised inside and outside of the school environment. - Take all appropriate actions to address concerns about the welfare of a child, working to local policies and procedures in full working partnership with agencies. - Ensure robust child protection arrangements are in place and embedded in the daily life and practice of the school.

-- Provide first aid and meet the health needs of children with medical conditions - Ensure school site security. - Address drugs and substance misuse issues. - Support and plan for young people in custody and their resettlement back into the community. - Work with all agencies regarding missing children, anti-social behaviour/gang activity and violence in the community/knife crime and children at risk of sexual exploitation. - Everyone having a duty to safeguard children inside/outside the school environment including school trips, extended school activities, vocational placements, and alternative education packages.
+- Promote pupil health and safety. - Promote safe practice, and challenge unsafe practice. - Ensure that procedures are in place to deal with allegations of abuse against teachers and other staff including volunteers, supply staff and contractors.
+KCSiE Part Four has two sections, the second section addresses low-level concerns. - Provide first aid and meet the health needs of children with medical conditions - Ensure school site security. - Address drugs and substance misuse issues. - Support and plan for young people in custody and their resettlement back into the community. - Work with all agencies regarding missing children, anti-social behaviour/gang activity and violence in the community/knife crime and children at risk of sexual exploitation. - Everyone having a duty to safeguard children inside/outside the school environment including school trips, extended school activities, vocational placements, and alternative education packages.